torokd/postman-newman-demo-td/README.md

    - Adding test cases for already deleted elements check (currently the json dummy project does not have any real DB so it's pointless at the moment)
    - Adding test cases for wrong content types
    - Push it to automated and scheduled CI/CD and make the reporting webhooked to teams/slack/email
+   - Adding more quick scripts to package.json for building up docker images